 - Wall mounted lamps pose less safety risks than ordinary table lamps or study lamps, which can be easily knocked over

-- Smoking in bed is unwise for everyone and particularly so for a person with nocturnal seizures.
+- Smoking in bed is unwise for anyone and particularly so for a person with nocturnal seizures

 - There are a number of devices for night-time seizure monitoring that are now available for use in the home.
 They are designed to recognise that a seizure has occurred or that breathing has been disrupted, triggering an alarm so that assistance can be provided.
-This is a rapidly developing area of research.
-Investigation into the development and the benefit of such monitors is ongoing and at this time there is no evidence to show that using an alarm or device can guarantee the safety of a person experiencing nocturnal seizures.
-However, some families have found monitors to be a useful part of a risk reduction plan.
-Speak to your clinician about whether a device is something that you might choose to use.
+An alarm or device cannot guarantee the safety of a person experiencing nocturnal seizures, however, some families have found monitors to be a useful part of a risk reduction plan and provide peace of mind

 - Finally, people who experience seizures exclusively during sleep may be allowed to drive.

 Sleep and epilepsy – Neurologist Dr Dan McLaughlin speaks about epilepsy and sleep

 Relaxation: There are many apps that can help with relaxation.
 It is best to find one that suits you.
 Some well known ones include: Calm, Headspace, Smiling Mind and Breath2Relax.